-Investments are stated at fair value.
+Investments are stated at fair value or net asset value.
 The change in fair value of investments is recognized as an increase or decrease to investment assets and investment income.

 The Authority's investment policy is detailed at note III.A.